bbelderbos/nlp-bite-feedback/README.md

 Run `make setup` to use uv to create a virtual environment and install the dependencies.

+Then to create a `reviews` database and add some fake data, run `make db`.

 ## Example

 Output of running `uv run python script.py`: